 If you are not familiar with how this system works, I will provide a brief rundown on the concept.
 Most ad platforms run off of the same basic premise:

-- You select the keyword or keywords that you would like to have your ad show
+- You select the keyword or keywords that you would like to trigger your ads

-- You then create your ad to entice customers to click over to your website
+- You create your ad to entice customers to click over to your website

 - You pay Google after this process is complete

 That sounds simple enough, right?
 Well, it is, and it isn’t.
-There are many more factors that go into this equation that can make this a costly mistake for many hotels to venture into.
+There are many more factors that could make this a costly mistake for hotels to venture into.
 Why is this?

-Without getting into the nitty-gritty, the first thing that will get you in trouble is not having a solid plan in place.
-I can tell you from my early days that Google (or any other search advertising provider) will not hesitate to take your money.
+The first thing that will get you in trouble is not having a solid plan in place.
+I can tell you from my early days that these advertising platforms will not hesitate to take your money.
 You have to know who you are going after.
-If you know who this is, and you target them correctly, then this could be a very profitable venture for your business.
+If you know who this is, and you target them, then this could be a very profitable venture for your business.

 How Can I Start With Paid Search?

-Once you have the tracking code set up, you need to develop a keyword strategy.
-When doing this you need to familiarize yourself with the different types of keywords that are out there to bid on.
-That’s right, there are more than 1!
+You need to develop a keyword strategy.
+Familiarize yourself with the different types of keywords that are out there to bid on.
+That’s right, there are more than one!

-If you have a limited budget then you are better off starting with exact match and phrase match keywords.
-If you have a good feel for your audience then you can venture to broad match and (my personal favorite) modified broad match.
-The modified broad match, if used correctly, can amplify your reach to a much larger pool of customers for the same cost!
-Beware, if it is used incorrectly, it can quickly eat up your budget.
-So make sure you are comfortable with them before you start.
+If you have a limited budget, then you are better off starting with an exact match and phrase match keywords.
+Once you have a good feel for your audience, then you can venture to broad match or modified broad match.
+The modified broad match, if used, can amplify your reach to a much larger pool of customers for the same cost!

 What Comes Next

-After keywords and marketing strategy are done, you need to set your daily budget.
-I recommend starting with something low around $15-20 a day so that your cost doesn’t escalate quickly.
+Start with keywords and marketing strategy.
+Then set your daily budget.
+I recommend starting with something low around $15-20 a day so that your cost doesn’t escalate.

 Then you create your ad.
-This is the next most important part of the equation, in my opinion.
-You can have all the great keywords, but if your ads are garbage then you are going to pay more and almost certainly your conversions won’t be anything to write home about.
-You have to understand that all of these pieces fit together.
+This is the next part of the equation.
+You can have great keywords, but if your ads are garbage, you won't do well.
+You are going to pay more, and your conversions won’t be that good.
+You have to understand all these pieces fit together.

-I know, that there is hope out there for hoteliers.
-If-and-only-if you begin to think holistically.
-Once that happens, your work gets a heck of alot easier.
-What I mean by this, is that you need to ensure that every portion of your AdWords Campaign is in sync.
+I know that there is hope out there for hoteliers.
+If-and-only-if you begin to think of this as a whole process.
+Once that happens, your work gets a heck of a lot easier.
+What I mean by this, is that you need to ensure that your AdWords Campaign is in sync.

-Your keywords need to match your ad groups, your ad groups should take the customers to relevant landing pages, and most importantly you have to ensure that everything is good to go on your website.
-If you have all of this in place then your conversions should come in.
+Your keywords need to match your ad groups.
+Your ad groups should take the customers to relevant landing pages.
+You have to ensure that everything is good to go on your website.
+If you have this in place, then your conversions should come in.